octokit/octokit.js/README.md

 - `GET /api/github/oauth/login` will redirect to GitHub's authorization endpoint
 - `GET /api/github/oauth/callback` the client redirect endpoint.
 A redirect to a front-end "success" page could be configured.
 This is where the `oauth-access-token` event gets triggered
-- `POST /api/github/oauth/token` endpoint to exchange an authorization code for an OAuth Access token
+- `POST /api/github/oauth/token` endpoint to exchange an authorization code for an OAuth Access token.
+If successful, the `oauth-access-token` event gets triggered.
 - `GET /api/github/oauth/token` must authenticate using token in `Authorization` header.
 Check if token is valid.
 Uses GitHub's [`POST /applications/:client_id/token`](https://developer.github.com/v3/apps/oauth_applications/#check-a-token) endpoint
 - `PATCH /api/github/oauth/token` must authenticate using token in `Authorization` header.
 Resets a token (invalidates current one, returns new token).
 Uses GitHub's [`PATCH /applications/:client_id/token`](https://developer.github.com/v3/apps/oauth_applications/#reset-a-token) endpoint.
 - `DELETE /api/github/oauth/token` must authenticate using token in `Authorization` header.
 Invalidates current token, basically the equivalent of a logout.